Should I Take My Small Business Public?

 Entrepreneurs who have taken their firms public are generally shocked by the amount of energy and anxiety that goes into the initial public offering.

-Later, they are frustrated by the added demands placed on them as CEO of a public, as opposed to a private, firm.
+Later, they’re frustrated by the added demands placed on them as CEO of a public, as opposed to a private, firm.
+Check out CEO definition.

 Not so fast!

-As a small public company you could easily rack up a $400,000 bill just for annual accounting fees, and then you have the rules and regulations you need to pay attention to: quiet time, press releases, nonpublic disclosures, and deciding whether events are material and need to be reported.
+As a small public company, you could easily rack up a $400,000 bill just for annual accounting fees.
+Then there are the rules and regulations you need to pay attention to: quiet period, press releases, nonpublic disclosures, and deciding whether events are material and need to be reported.

 I have seen small public companies get into trouble with the Securities and Exchange Commission (SEC) over just about nothing, while the SEC totally ignores complaints for years about people like Bernie Madoff, who ran the largest Ponzi scheme in the history of the world, or the “high-speed traders” on Wall Street who right in the public eye rip off investors every day.